georgebrindeiro/map_manager_api/map_manager_api.rst

 ``framesMoved(frames: FrameIds, origin: FrameId)``
   A set of frames have been moved with respect to ``origin``.

-    FC: is it the frame that has moved or the knowledge we have of its transformation with respect to origin that has?
+    FC: Is it the frame that has moved or the knowledge we have of its transformation with respect to origin that has changed?
 This is unclear throughout all the API actually.

 ``frameDataChanged(frames: FrameIds, type: DataType)`` Data have been changed for a set of watched frames and a data type.